Trade partners, visit our partners site for resources, tips and help.

 With proper maintenance and care, a ductless system should perform for over 20 years.
 Many of...

-Ductless systems require basic maintenance to ensure optimum performance.
-In most cases, maintenance is limited to keeping filters and coils clean.
-These tasks can easily be performed by the homeowner.
-For full information, download your Going Ductless Homeowner’s Guide.
+Ductless systems require basic maintenance to ensure optimum performance, though periodic professional servicing of your system is recommended.
+In most cases, ductless system maintenance is limited to keeping filters and coils clean, and these tasks can easily be performed by the homeowner.
+For more information, download our Ductless Homeowner’s Guide or refer to the manufacturer’s maintenance guidelines for your system.

 Ductless systems are sized to meet the heating and cooling needs of a home’s individual zones....